 You don't have to do the full-on, top-to-bottom spring cleaning to feel as though your kitchen is clean.
 Instead, give yourself a fresh start by simply putting everything in its place.

 Start with the clean dishes in the rack and in the dishwasher.
 Then take on anything that is piling up — mail, tubes of sunscreen, summer camp artwork — on the kitchen table and in the corners of the counter.
-Finally, stow appliances or tools that you don't use daily — ice cream maker, canning tools, Popsicle molds — that may have made it out for summery project cooking and not made it back to their homes.
+Finally, stow appliances or tools that you don't use daily — ice cream maker, canning tools, ice pop molds — that may have made it out for summery project and not made it back to their homes.

 4. Sweep the floors regularly.